 A Guru of Artificial Intelligence

-With such advanced cognitive capabilities, computers are introducing challenges and progressions that are reshaping our industries and everyday lives.
-To that end, Stevens has jointly named artificial intelligence, machine learning and cybersecurity as the first research pillar of the university’s strategic plan.
+Across the board, these technologies, now capable of advanced cognitive processes, are introducing challenges and progressions that will reshape our industries and everyday lives.
+To that end, artificial intelligence, machine learning, and cybersecurity are jointly named the first foundational research pillar of the university's ten-year strategic plan.